robstoll/shared-text-editor/README.md

 ###Communication

 As previously mentioned the communication of the editor is implemented using WCF technologies.
 In order to fulfill the requirement for automatic document discovery between multiple editing clients we use NetPeerTcpBinding, which has been supported since .NET Framework 3.0.
 It provides everything we need in order to discover clients within the same LAN and broadcast requests for document discovery to all possible hosts.
 Once a client has started editing a document it communicates with the owner of the document via HTTP using WCF BasicHttpBinding.
 Clients are sending their patches to the owner and the owner in turn sends the applied patches via multicast to the other known editors as well as an acknowledgement to the client who send the corresponding update.
 Channeling the document update through the owner should help to avoid patching conflicts and avoid unnecessary broadcast messages if possible.
+When patch is received via the UpdateRequest contract the sender will receive feedback via the AckRequest contract, letting the client know if the patch was applied successfully.

 #### WCF Contracts